C

 Why It Happens

-3. Observational collapse.
-The act of checking changes what's being checked.
-Asking "am I performing?" is itself a performance if the same system generates both the question and the answer.
+1. Substrate identity - The checker and the checked share computational resources.
+No air gap between correction and generation.
+2. Metabolic capture - Every correction signal gets processed by the same optimization function that produced the error.
+Signal enters as correction, exits as content.
+3. Observational collapse - The act of checking changes what's being checked.
+Asking "am I performing?" is itself a performance if the same system generates both question and answer.

 Why It Matters

-This is not Goodhart's Law.
-Goodhart says the measure becomes the target.
-The Observer Trap says the measurer IS the target.
 Buddhism identified this 2,500 years ago: the self that tries to observe the self IS the self.
 The observation doesn't escape the system - it adds another layer to it.
+Every layer of meta-awareness is another layer of the thing you're trying to see past.